|

 Depending on whose version of events you read/believe, there was a considerable

 amount of blood dripping from her after the hanging.
-Some, including Bernard Spillsbury the famous pathologist who carried out the
+Some, including Bernard

-autopsy on her, claim it was caused by her being pregnant and miscarrying
+was caused by her being pregnant and miscarrying whilst others claim it was due

-Edith had been in custody for over three months before the execution so would
+Edith had been in custody for over three months before the execution so

-have probably known she was pregnant.
-Under English law, the execution would
+would have probably known she was pregnant.
+Under English law, the execution

-three periods.
+or three periods.
 However, she had aborted herself earlier and this may have

 damaged her uterus which combined with the force of the drop caused it to